farisandikaa/bookrating_timedoor/README.md

 To use this project properly, you’ll need to import the provided MySQL database.

 1. Create the Database
-Open your MySQL client or phpMyAdmin, then create a new database named `timedoor_db`:
+Open your MySQL client or phpMyAdmin, then create a new database named `timedoor_db`

 2. Import the SQL
 Import the sql located in bookrating_timedoor/timedoor_db.sql

+Or if you want to fill faked data by yourself without import timedoor_db.sql, you can run this command :

+php artisan db:seed

+Open your MySQL client or phpMyAdmin, click SQL and run this command :

+UPDATE books
+SET name = REGEXP_REPLACE(name, '[#0-9]+$', '');

+UPDATE authors
+SET name = REGEXP_REPLACE(name, '[#0-9]+$', '');

 ```

 ### 5. Build frontend assets